bobo-k2/rmrk2-ink-examples/projects/scripts/README.md

 ## Environments setup
 Before script execution do the following
-- Update `WSS_ENDPOINT` in [common_api.ts](./common_api.ts) to match endpoint of a chain where you want to deploy your collection (e.g. wss://rpc.astar.network)
+- Update `WSS_ENDPOINT` in [common_api.ts](./common_api.ts) to match endpoint of a chain where you want to deploy your collection (e.g. `wss://rpc.astar.network`)
 - Create `secret.ts` file under scripts folder and add the following line
   ```
   export const ALICE_URI = 'put your account mnemonics here';
   ```
-  If you planning to deploy collection on a local node for testing purposes than add
+  If you planning to deploy collection to a local node for testing purposes than add
   ```
   export const ALICE_URI = '//Alice';
   ```